For Amateur Radio Licensing (including fully remote testing & study or anything on this page) email email@example.com.

 Amateur Radio License Testing

-We have been having fully-remote on-line ham testing sessions.
+We are having fully-remote on-line ham testing sessions.
 We are planning more – if you’re interested, please contact our contact volunteer examiner at testing @ sbcara.org or check https://hamstudy.org/sessions/N6HKT for dates….

 Before 2Q 2020, our group had over a 90% pass rate for the Ham Cram (Amateur Radio License Study) process.